mpmont/ci4-adminController/README.md

 ## Loading Helpers in your controllers

-If you want to load helpers in your controllers in a global scope and not inside a function all your have to do is declare the helpers property as array with all your helpers, like so:
+If you want to load helpers in your controllers in a global scope and not inside a function you must declare them in a array called extra_helpers,like so: